-Attending the conference were Minister of Planning and Investment Nguyen Chi Dung; Minister, Chairman of the Ethnic Committee Hau A Lenh; Minister of Natural Resources and Environment Do Duc Duy; leaders of several central ministries and branches and leaders of 5 localities in the Central Highlands.
+Attending the conference were Minister of Planning and Investment Nguyen Chi Dung; Minister, Chairman of the Ethnic Minorities Committee Hau A Lenh; Minister of Natural Resources and Environment Do Duc Duy; leaders of several central ministries and branches and leaders of five localities in the Central Highlands.

 The region's key indicators all increased compared to 2023.

-Reporting on the socio-economic situation of the Central Highlands region and the activities of the Central Highlands Coordination Council, Minister of Planning and Investment Nguyen Chi Dung said that in 2024, the region's important indicators all increased compared to 2023.
-Specifically, the scale of GRDP in 2024 (at current prices) reached 484.58 trillion VND (higher than 416.5 trillion VND in 2023); GRDP per capita is estimated at 78.5 million VND/person, an increase of 16% compared to 2023 (67.58 million VND/person).
+Reporting on the socio -economic situation of the Central Highlands region and the activities of the Central Highlands Coordination Council, Minister of Planning and Investment Nguyen Chi Dung said that in 2024, the region's important indicators all increased compared to 2023.
+Specifically, the scale of GRDP in 2024 (at current prices) reached 484.58 trillion VND (higher than 2023, reaching 416.5 trillion VND); GRDP per capita is estimated at 78.5 million VND/person, an increase of 16% compared to 2023 (67.58 million VND/person).

-The economic structure of the region will shift to focus on developing the region's strengths in agriculture, forestry and services.
-The proportion of the three sectors in 2024: Agriculture and forestry will account for 37.2%; industry and construction will account for 21.3%; and services will account for 37.2% (in 2023, they will account for 34%; 22.4%; 39.1%, respectively).
+The economic structure of the region has shifted to focus on developing the region's strengths in agriculture, forestry and services.
+The proportion of the three sectors in 2024: Agriculture and forestry is 37.2%; industry and construction is 21.3%; services 37.2% (in 2023 they will be 34%; 22.4%; 39.1% respectively).

-The estimated state budget revenue in the Central Highlands region reached VND 32,451 billion, up 1.7% compared to the estimate assigned by the Prime Minister.
-Of which, domestic revenue reached VND 31,592 billion, up 1.7% compared to the estimate assigned by the Prime Minister, 5/5 localities in the region reached and exceeded the estimate; revenue from import-export activities reached VND 859 billion, up 1.7% compared to the estimate assigned by the Prime Minister.
+Estimated state budget revenue in the Central Highlands region reached 32,451 billion VND, up 1.7% compared to the estimate assigned by the Prime Minister.
+Of which, domestic revenue reached 31,592 billion VND, up 1.7% compared to the estimate assigned by the Prime Minister, 5/5 localities in the region reached and exceeded the estimate; revenue from import-export activities reached 859 billion VND, up 1.7% compared to the estimate assigned by the Prime Minister.
 The disbursement rate of public investment capital was quite good, estimated to reach 70.6% of the plan assigned by the Prime Minister by December 31, 2024.

 On June 23, 2024, the Regional Coordination Council held its third meeting in Lam Dong province to review and urge the implementation of the tasks set out at the second conference and deploy the Region's action plan for the remaining months of 2024.

-On July 26, 2024, the Regional Coordination Council issued Conclusion Notice No. 56/TB-HDDPTN, in which it assigned ministries to perform specific tasks: The Ministry of Planning and Investment took the lead in developing the Plan to implement the Central Highlands regional planning, which has now been completed.
-The Ministry of Planning and Investment submitted to the Prime Minister in Submission No. 7087/TTr-BKHĐT dated September 5, 2024 on the proposal to promulgate the Plan to implement the Central Highlands regional planning for the period 2021-2030, with a vision to 2050, and was issued by the Prime Minister in Decision No. 1337/QD-TTg dated November 6, 2024, which set out 6 key task groups and a roadmap for organizing and effectively implementing programs and projects to effectively implement the objectives, tasks and solutions of the proposed planning.
+On July 26, 2024, the Regional Coordination Council issued Conclusion Notice No. 56/TB-HDDPTN, in which it assigned ministries to perform specific tasks: The Ministry of Planning and Investment presides over the development of the Plan to implement the Central Highlands regional planning, which has now been completed.
+The Ministry of Planning and Investment submitted to the Prime Minister in Submission No. 7087/TTr-BKHĐT dated September 5, 2024 on the proposal to promulgate the Plan to implement the Central Highlands regional planning for the period 2021-2030, with a vision to 2050, and was issued by the Prime Minister in Decision No. 1337/QD-TTg dated November 6, 2024, which proposed 6 key task groups and a roadmap for organizing and effectively implementing programs and projects to effectively implement the goals, tasks and solutions of the proposed planning.

-To date, the Ministry of Industry and Trade has received reports from 43/63 provinces and centrally-run cities.
-Currently, the Ministry of Industry and Trade is continuing to urge and synthesize to serve the 5-year periodic review report on mineral planning according to the provisions of the Law on Planning, expected to report to the Prime Minister in 2025, and at the same time resolve difficulties and obstacles in the implementation of the Mineral Planning.
+To date, the Ministry of Industry and Trade has received reports from 43/63 provinces and centrally run cities.
+Currently, the Ministry of Industry and Trade is continuing to urge and synthesize to serve the 5-year periodic review report of mineral planning according to the provisions of the Planning Law, expected to report to the Prime Minister in 2025, and at the same time resolve difficulties and obstacles in the implementation of the Mineral Planning.

-Based on the implementation of the Resolution of the Politburo, the Action Program of the Government and the Central Highlands Regional Planning, the Ministry of Planning and Investment recommends that the Central Highlands Regional Coordination Council, relevant ministries and localities urgently complete the assigned tasks in the 2024 work plan of the Regional Coordination Council and propose "key and worthy" tasks to be included in the 2025 Regional Work Plan to be sent to the Ministry of Planning and Investment for submission to the Chairman of the Regional Council for promulgation.
+Based on the implementation of the Resolution of the Politburo, the Action Program of the Government and the Central Highlands Regional Planning, the Ministry of Planning and Investment recommends to the Central Highlands Regional Coordination Council, relevant ministries and localities to urgently complete the assigned tasks in the 2024 work plan of the Regional Coordination Council and propose "key and worthy" tasks to be included in the 2025 Regional Work Plan to be sent to the Ministry of Planning and Investment to submit to the Chairman of the Regional Council for promulgation.

 At the same time, well organize the implementation of the Planning and the Plan to implement the Regional and Local Planning.
 Focus resources on implementing the 6 key and breakthrough tasks set out in the Regional Planning; proactively develop key tasks and projects of inter-regional nature to include in the Political Report serving the Provincial and Municipal Party Congresses and include in the socio-economic development plan for the period 2026-2030 for implementation.